TheHiddenShape/BGP/README.md

   373 frr      /usr/lib/frr/staticd -d -F traditional -A 127.0.0.1
   377 root     {ps} /gns3/bin/busybox sh
 ```
-> host instance, busybox is a lightweight collection of Unix utilities bundled into a single executable, often used in embedded systems and minimal environments.
+> [host instance] busybox is a lightweight collection of Unix utilities bundled into a single executable, often used in embedded systems and minimal environments.
 ```bash
 / # ps
 PID   USER     COMMAND